ELEMENTARY PROGRAM: K-5

 Key Components of the DLS Elementary Curriculum

-- The target language (Spanish or Mandarin) is the language of instruction for all classroom instruction (except for specials) in kindergarten, first, and second grade.
+- The target language (Mandarin or Spanish) is the language of instruction for all classrooms (except for specials) in kindergarten, first, and second grade.

 - The curriculum is aligned with the Colorado State Standards and the Common Core National Standards scope and sequence.

 - Specials (music, physical education, art, and technology/life skills) and special services are provided in English.

 - Direct daily reading and writing instruction in English begins in the third grade (unless a child is identified as an ELL student).

-- Eighty percent of the school day is taught in the second language for 3rd, 4th, and 5th grade students.
+- Approximately 80% of the school day is taught in the second language for 3rd, 4th, and 5th grade students.

 After two or three years in an immersion program, students will demonstrate proficiency and comprehension skills that are comparable to those of native speakers the same age.
-However, continued participation in an immersion program is necessary to allow the student to achieve the same grammatical accuracy, variety and complexity produced by native speakers.
+However, continued participation in an immersion program through middle school is necessary to allow the student to achieve the same grammatical accuracy, variety and complexity produced by native speakers.

-In third grade PARCC tests, immersion students may perform lower than their non-immersion peers because of their reduced amount of English language instruction.
+During the third grade state required PARCC tests, immersion students may perform lower than their non-immersion peers because of their reduced amount of English language instruction.
 By fifth grade, however, English test scores are equal or predominantly higher than the non-immersion peers.